ChemAI-Lab/GFlowNets-MOpt/README.md

 Reward functions can be
 1) color_reward based only on the number of colors
 2) vqe_reward which contains the estimated number of measurements.
-3) meas_reward which in addition uses exact variances to get the measurement number.
+3) meas_reward which uses exact variances to get the measurement number.

 A mask function located in gflow_vqe/gflow_utils.py is employed to ensure that the generated graphs are valid and to limit the solution space, this limit can be changed by the user as required by modifying the line "mask[lower_bound+1:] = 0".